 |NCAA Participants||Approximate # Draft Eligible||# Draft Slots||# NCAA Drafted||% NCAA to Major Pro*||% NCAA to Total Pro^|

-- On 2015-16 opening day NBA rosters, former NCAA players filled 81% of roster spots (all but two from Division I schools).
+- On 2016-17 opening day NBA rosters, former NCAA players filled 80% of roster spots (all were from Division I schools).
 (Source: Jim Sukup, College Basketball News).

 - Data on other professional opportunities in men’s basketball were collected by NCAA staff with the assistance of Marek Wojtera from eurobasket.com.
-Tracking 2014 international opportunities for the 2013 draft cohort and 2015 D-League opportunities for the 2014 draft cohort, it was determined that an additional 459 former NCAA student-athletes played internationally or in the NBA D-League (343 from Division I, 89 from Division II and 27 from Division III) after leaving college.
-These numbers were combined with the NBA draftees to calculate an approximate NCAA to Total Professional opportunities figure (calculated as [46 + 459] / 4,155 = 12.2%).
+Tracking 2016-17 international opportunities for the 2016 draft cohort, it was determined that an additional 751 former NCAA student-athletes played internationally, in the NBA D-League, or in the NBA as undrafted players (535 from Division I, 181 from Division II and 35 from Division III) after leaving college; this includes international players who attended NCAA institutions (previous versions of this document did not include these players).
+These numbers were combined with the NBA draftees to calculate an approximate NCAA to Total Professional opportunities figure (calculated as [44 + 751] / 4,152 = 19%).

 * Percent NCAA to Major Pro figures are based on the number of available draft slots in the NFL, NBA, WNBA, MLB, NHL and MLS drafts only.
 See methods notes for important details on the definition of NHL draftee in men’s ice hockey.
 Column percentages were calculated as (#NCAA Drafted) / (Approximate # Draft Eligible).